 In this way, the SSL Certificate turns your “HTTP” connection into an “HTTPS” (secured HTTP) connection and protects your data.
 In a nutshell, An SSL Certificate protects your sensitive information.

 The four signs of a secured online store

 Online surveys show us that online fraud motivates users to be more cautious where they shop online.
 Surveys also show us that users care about the security of their shopping platforms.
 Odds are most of the users are smart and make wise choices when it comes to online safety.

 Step by step, online shoppers become more sophisticated and understand what makes a website safe.
-There are three mandatory signs of a trustworthy ecommerce website: the green padlock, the “HTTPS” sig, the green bar and the SSL Certificate seal.
+There are three mandatory signs of a trustworthy e-commerce website: the padlock, the “HTTPS” sign, and the SSL Certificate Seal.

-If you are a website owner or an online merchant and you get an SSL Certificate for your website, then you will also get the permission to put a static seal, or a dynamic seal on your website.
-The SSL Certificate seal has the form of a graphic, and you can put it anywhere on your website.
-The most common place for the SSL Certificate seals is the footer of the website.
+If you are a website owner or an online merchant and you get an SSL Certificate for your website, then you will also be able to put a static seal or a dynamic seal on your website.
+The SSL Certificate seal has the form of a graphic, and you can place it in your footer, sidebar, or anywhere on your website.
 Users can click on the seal and a pop-up will open, or it will redirect the users to the certificate authority website where users can see the certificate authority confirming that your website belongs to your company and that your website is safe to use.
-A certificate authority will never issue an SSL Certificate to a fake website which tries to clone your activity and steal your users personal and credit card information.
+A certificate authority will never issue an SSL Certificate to a fake website that tries to clone your activity and steal your users’ personal and credit card information.